jroivas/sic/sic.md

 We remove that freedom and try to specify what to do on each of the cases.

 Reason is to avoid hard to debug undefined behaviour cases.
-Our thesis is, compiler can do optimal code even with these rules but avoid lost programmer time.
+Our thesis is, compiler can do good enough (if not optimal) code even with these rules, and same time prevent unnecessary lost human time.

 ## Integer overflow